Review of performance metrics of spin qubits in gated semiconducting nanostructures: Size of qubit arrays

-To cast more light on the ambiguities that we met and decisions we made to deal with them, let us make a few additional comments.
+To cast more light on the ambiguities that we met and the decisions we made to deal with them, let us make a few additional comments.

 First, we do not include many-qubit structures which were fabricated, but no functionality was demonstrated, no matter what their size was.
-We do not include experiments where multiple-dot structure was involved without any intention towards using it for qubits (for example, it was used in a transport experiment).
+We do not include experiments where a multiple-dot structure was involved without any intention of using it for qubits (for example, it was used in a transport experiment).

-Second, the vast majority of the experiments within the spin-qubit field until now was done with a single dot implementing spin-1/2 qubit or a double dot implementing a singlet-triplet qubit.
-Therefore, we normally do not include these two cases into our tables and figures.
+Second, the vast majority of the experiments within the spin-qubit field until now were done with a single dot implementing a spin-1/2 qubit or a double dot implementing a singlet-triplet qubit.
+Therefore, we normally do not include these two cases in our tables and figures.
 One exception is if the experiment is somewhat outstanding, perhaps pioneering a spin qubit in a new material or platform.
 We included some of these.

 Third, the number of qubits is not the same as the number of dots.
-For example, a double-dot with two-electrons can be viewed both as one singlet-triplet qubit as well as two qubits of spin-1/2 with a limited functionality.
+For example, a double-dot with two electrons can be viewed both as one singlet-triplet qubit as well as two qubits of spin-1/2 with limited functionality.
 In these cases, we follow the primary intention of the experiment as we understood it from the reference.
 For example, a triple dot implementing a resonant-exchange qubit is counted as a single-qubit structure implementing a fully functional resonant-exchange qubit (that is, a hybrid qubit in our nomenclature), and not as a structure implementing three spin-1/2 qubits with a limited functionality.

 Finally, in Refs.~\cite{van_diepen_quantum_2021,dehollain_nagaoka_2020} there is no single-qubit gate nor measurement available.
 Still, we assign it to the quantum-simulator category, as in these experiments a simulation was the primary target and controllable spin-spin interactions played a critical role.